 Sam is also really into skateboarding and Tony Hawke is his idol.
 He’s read his autobiography about fifty times and talks to the poster on his wall (the poster then “talks” back to him quoting lines from the autobiography) (this works better than you might think).

-Anyway, it was a good book, but I also sort of wanted to go drink myself into a stupor after reading it just to dull the pain.
+Anyway, Slam by Nick Hornby is a good book, but I also sort of wanted to go drink myself into a stupor after reading it just to dull the pain.